From Pluto to the Sun (non linear scales) [De Pluton au Soleil (échelles non linéaires)].

 Each frame of this animation displays a particular trajectory of this planet

-when moved from the Sun -top right- to Pluto -bottom left- (see figure "The journey of a Earth-like planet (dark blue) from the Sun (yellow) to Pluto (grey)").
+when moved from Pluto -bottom left- to the Sun -top right- (see figure "The journey of an Earth-like planet (dark blue) from Pluto (grey) to the Sun (yellow)").

 Each of these trajectories has a duration equals to one plutonian year and belongs to the plane of Pluto.

 For each of these intermediate trajectories, the 11-body system is visualized

 with the virtual planet at the origin of coordinates.

 The relative trajectories look non periodical and even chaotic.
 Do not forget that